-In some cases, although not vertically integrated, devices are tied to other elements (e.g. OS), for example through commercial agreements or exclusive partnerships (e.g. pre-installation agreements).
-This "envelopment strategy" by OEMs may create barriers to entry for new competitors, even if the users might appreciate having software pre-installed.
-Eventually, there are other discriminatory practices by OEMs, such as privileging, restricting or prohibiting access to certain networks, OS, system functionalities, compatibility with other devices, and/or applications that can restrict competition.
+In some cases, although not vertically integrated, devices are tied to other elements (e.g. OS), for example through commercial agreements (e.g. carrier partner agreement) or exclusive partnerships (e.g. pre-installation agreements).
+This "envelopment strategy" by OEMs may create barriers to entry for new competitors, even if the users might appreciate having software